fwilleke80/com_audioarchive/docs/user/troubleshooting.md

 ## Audio does not play on one browser

 Browser support depends on the original container and codec.
-Punga Audio Archive 0.11.4 streams originals and does not generate compatibility playback previews.
+Punga Audio Archive 0.11.20 streams originals and does not generate compatibility playback previews.
 The authorised original may still be downloadable.

+## An external MIDI keyboard is unavailable

+Web MIDI requires a browser that implements the API and a secure HTTPS page.
+Current desktop Chrome, Edge, and Firefox can provide MIDI access after the visitor grants permission.
+Safari does not expose Web MIDI, but the onscreen and computer keyboards remain available.

+On iPhone and iPad, use the onscreen keyboard.
+Silent mode can still affect browser audio output depending on the browser and iOS audio policy.

 ## Seeking does not work